mzazon/awesome-cloud-projects/aws/cdn-cloudfront-s3/cdn-cloudfront-s3.md

    echo "✅ CloudFront distribution deployed successfully"
    ```

    Once deployment completes, all global edge locations will have the distribution configuration and can begin serving cached content to users with optimal performance.
+The distribution status changes from "InProgress" to "Deployed" when ready.

 7. **Configure CloudWatch alarms for monitoring**:

    CloudWatch alarms provide proactive monitoring for your CDN by alerting when performance degrades or errors increase.
 These alarms help detect issues before they significantly impact user experience.
-CloudWatch integration with CloudFront enables comprehensive monitoring of distribution performance, error rates, and cache efficiency across all edge locations.
+CloudWatch integration with CloudFront enables comprehensive monitoring of distribution performance, error rates, and cache efficiency across all edge locations worldwide.

    ```bash
    # Create CloudWatch alarm for high error rate